Azure-Samples/streaming-at-scale/integration-tests/README.md

 Create a project in Azure DevOps.
 Create an agent pool named "streaming-at-scale".

-In the Azure portal, create an Azure VM with:
+In the Azure portal, create an Azure VM with Ubuntu 18.04 LTS.
-* Resource group: streamingitests
-* VM name: streamingbuildagent
-* OS: Ubuntu 18.04 LTS

 SSH to the VM and run the following commands interactively one a time.